apache/nuttx/configs/sama5d3x-ek/README.txt

     File Systems:
       CONFIG_FS_NXFFS=y                 : Enable the NXFFS file system

-      Defaults for all other NXFFS settings should be okay
+      Defaults for all other NXFFS settings should be okay.

+      NOTE:  NXFFS will require some significant buffering because of the large size of the NAND flash blocks.
+You will also need to enable SDRAM as described above.

     Board Selection
       CONFIG_SAMA5_NAND_AUTOMOUNT=y     : Enable FS support on NAND